ost-utechja/UTech_Jamaica_Student_FAQs/admissions.md

 <details>
 <summary><strong>When is the application deadline?</strong></summary>

+Application deadlines are as follows:
-- **Early Bird Deadline:** December 1
+- Early Bird Deadline: December 1
-- **Regular Deadline:** March 31
+- Regular Deadline: March 31

-Early application is recommended, especially for:
-- Oversubscribed programmes
-- Summer applicants
-- International applicants
+Applicants are encouraged to apply early, especially for over‑subscribed programmes, summer entry, and international admission.

 </details>